elixir-lang/elixir/lib/elixir/pages/writing-documentation.md

 However, keep in mind `@moduledoc false` or `@doc false` do not make a function private.
 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
 Not only that, if `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
 For those reasons, be cautious when adding `@doc false` to functions, instead use one of these two options:

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
-Remember, you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
+Remember that you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with one or two underscores, for example, `__add__/2`.
 Functions starting with underscore are automatically treated as hidden, although you can also be explicit and add `@doc false`.
 The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.